 May - October

 Since 2008, GCWIN has managed lake clarity monitoring in Grand Lake and Shadow Mountain Reservoir.
-Currently there are 6 sites that are monitored on a weekly basis from ice-off to ice-on.
-The information gathered is used by the Grand Lake Adaptive Management Committee to evaluate how operations of the Colorado Big Thompson Project can be adapted to improve Grand Lake clarity.
+Currently, 7 sites are monitored every week from ice-off to ice-on.
+The information gathered is used by the Grand Lake Adaptive Management Committee to evaluate how operations of the Colorado-Big Thompson Project can be adapted to improve Grand Lake clarity.

 Clarity measurements are taken using Secchi Disks.
 To better understand measurements, we collect water surface temperature data, document weather conditions, water color, and visual observations on algal condition and recreation potential.